patrickpr/trapdirector/docs/05-traps.md

 * 3 : Actions.
 Depending on whether the rule matches or not.
 You can choose any common status or 'nothing' to do nothing and 'ignore' to completly ignore the trap (e.g. no database record)

-Then click on Create to save and activate your rule for next trap.
+Then click on Create to save and activate your rule for the next trap.

 Updating a rule